 This delicious recipe for Crockpot Salmon with Caramelized Onions and Carrots is perfect for entertaining or for the holidays.
-It's surprising how well salmon fillets cook in the slow cooker - or perhaps not surprising at all.
+It's surprising how well salmon fillets cook in the slow cooker.
 Moist heat is the best way to cook this tender meat.
-The only trick is the timing.
-The salmon should only cook for an hour or two until it just flakes when tested with a fork.

 You can flavor this wonderful recipe any way you'd like.
 Instead of the dill, add some thyme or use marjoram or basil.
 If you like mustard, stir some in after you remove the salmon and before removing the onion mixture.
 Some green chiles or jalapeño peppers would add a nice kick to this recipe.